-The Donald N. Langenberg Undergraduate Research Award in Physics is an award based on a gift by UMBC President Freeman Hrabowski in honor of Dr. Donald Langenberg, the previous Chancellor of the University System of Maryland.
+The Donald N. Langenberg Undergraduate Research Award in Physics is an award based on a gift by UMBC President Emeritus Dr. Freeman Hrabowski in honor of Dr. Donald Langenberg, the previous Chancellor of the University System of Maryland.

 This award is $500 to an individual student to support the student in performing research carried out in the Physics Department at UMBC.

 Students planning to carry out a research project, either as part of the requirements for Departmental Honors in Physics, or simply as part of their educational experience, are invited to apply for this award.

 Applicants are required to submit a complete application to the UMBC Physics Dept by the deadline noted above.
 At the current time such an application consists of

 - Finding a UMBC Faculty-member to support your application

 - Submitting a full written proposal (at least 12pt; not to exceed 3 pages) to the Physics Department Chair that includes:

 - TITLE, NAME, and DATE